-There is a misconception that only extroverts are successful business owners.
-Most successful entrepreneurs around the world today are introverts.
-This is because introversion produces a number of different benefits.
+There is a common misconception that only extroverts can be successful business owners.
+However, research has shown that the majority of successful entrepreneurs around the world today are actually introverts.
+This is because introversion brings with it a number of different benefits.
 Introverts tend to listen more than they talk, which is great for collecting feedback and understanding customers.

 In addition, entrepreneurs on the introverted side of the personality spectrum tend to be more independent and comfortable working alone, which is usually necessary in the early days of setting up a business.
 The UK is a nation of introverted entrepreneurs, according to new research.
 One-third (36%) of entrepreneurs surveyed described themselves as introverts, compared to only 15% who said they were all-out extroverts.
 The findings are part of Virgin Money's campaign to celebrate the “Upstarts”, the people who have taken the leap and launched a business on their own.
 Although introverts are more likely to be successful entrepreneurs, there are still a greater number of extroverted entrepreneurs.
 Outwardly confident, eye-catching and articulate, the extroverted entrepreneur finds it easy to convince people to buy his business, and he is a networking expert.

 They'll probably find things a lot easier, especially in the start-up phase, where it's important that both you and the people you employ believe relentlessly in what you're doing.
 It is possible for an introvert to succeed as an entrepreneur, even though he can't expect to start and build a business alone.
 You must establish business relationships with partners, team members, investors and customers.
 If you can't make a decision without having a full and clear view of the circumstances, you might not make it as an entrepreneur.
 Similarly, successful entrepreneurs delay immediate gratification for the sake of a goal that may be a long way down the road.
 The key is to play the hand you are dealt so that you can thrive as an entrepreneur in an unpredictable environment.